Table of Contents:

 Mid-range serger

-The mid-range is generally the most versatile for the majority of seamstresses.
-These machines offer more comfort, finer adjustments, better handling of stretch fabrics, and additional options such as more stable feeding or a more intuitive threading system.
+The mid-range is generally the most versatile for most sewists.
+These machines offer more comfort, finer adjustments, better handling of stretch fabrics, and additional options like more stable feeding or a more intuitive threading system.

-In this category, you will find models well balanced between performance, comfort, and longevity, suitable for regular use.
+In this category, you’ll find models well balanced between performance, comfort, and durability, suited for regular use.

 - Better cutting quality